 Italy Accommodation - Farmhouse - 1500 sq ft / 139 sq m - Ground level

-This beautifully restored free-standing stone farmhouse, with a fully independent 90 square metre apartment below, provides a secluded haven after the bustle of sightseeing.
-Our Italian friends call it a jewel.
-Both the main house, and the apartment (see separate listing), can be rented separately or together for a larger group.
+A beautifully restored free-standing stone farmhouse with a fully independent 90 square metre apartment below (see separate listing), providing a secluded haven after a busy day's sightseeing.
+Both the main house and the apartment can be rented separately, or together for a larger group.

-Furnished and equipped to a high standard, it is a house to feel at home in.
-The generous country kitchen features a large antique table to share meals around.
-It is the heart of the home.
-A huge oak refectory table and antique boudoir grand loaded with family photos dominate the dining and living rooms.
-Sadly, having made the journey from the south of Italy to Australia then back to Tuscany, the piano is now more ornamental than musical.
+Being a real home rather than a dedicated holiday rental is one of the things that makes the house special.
+Tastefully furnished and well-equipped, it is a house to feel at home in.
+The generous country kitchen features a large antique table and is really the heart of the home.
+An oak refectory table and antique boudoir grand loaded with family photos dominate the dining and living rooms.
+(Having made the journey from the south of Italy to Australia then back to Tuscany, the piano is sadly now more ornamental than musical.)

-Set in its own private fenced garden in a rural neighbourhood of farmhouses, olive groves and vegetable patches, each window of the house has a pretty outlook over the garden or the cultivated valley.
+Set in its own private fenced garden in a rural neighbourhood of farmhouses and olive groves, each window of the house has a pretty outlook over the garden or the valley.
 The lawn is often scattered with daisies, and fireflies sometimes come out at night.
-The garden overlooks the Arno valley towards the Vallombrosa Monastery, nestled in the magnificent oak and pine woodlands of the central Apennines.
-The surrounding forest offers up its bounty of porcini mushrooms, wild asparagus, even truffles, to intrepid locals who gather in small family groups to walk off Sunday lunch and enjoy the peace on sunny weekends.
+The garden overlooks the Arno valley towards the distant oak and pine woodlands of the central Apennines.
+The surrounding forest offers up its bounty of porcini mushrooms, wild asparagus, even truffles, to intrepid locals who set out in small family groups to enjoy the peace on sunny weekends.
 Depending on the season, around the house and garden you may find grapes, plums, raspberries, apricots and figs. The squirrels usually get the hazelnuts and almonds.

-Ahead of the trip, all our guests receive a comprehensive booklet (PDF) of tips and recommendations for things to do and places to go.
-These are some of our favourite things.
+Ahead of their trip, our guests receive a comprehensive booklet (PDF) of tips and recommendations, from our favourite restaurants and day trip suggestions to the best outlet shopping and other little-known gems.
 It’s quite extensive and, like the house, is updated each year.
-Some guests find it very useful, particularly first time visitors to Italy.
+Many guests find it useful, particularly first time visitors to Italy.